 Your players are going to be taking a stab in the dark when they first embark on the mystery.
 It’s your job to light the way.
 When they present the clues and information that they found, use supporting characters to help corroborate or refute their telling of events.
 By doing this you can keep everyone engaged and lead them in the right direction.

 A great example of this would be the party going to the mayor and indicating that Tabitha’s boyfriend may be a werewolf.
 The mayor may think it far-fetched at first, but the heroes can tie together their clues: the key at the farm which unlocks the old windmill, evidence of a werewolf having been chained inside, muddy boots of Tabitha’s boyfriend, the implications of the secret love.

 All of these can be used to convince the mayor to take action or to let the party do so.
 While the party goes through the clues, the mayor’s response can be telling and be a kind of passive reward to your players for a job well done.

 On the flip side of this, your player may, despite your best efforts, get things totally and completely wrong.
-They might overlook the key, never go to the windmill, be convinced she’s having a secret affair with mayor.
+They might overlook the key, never go to the windmill, be convinced she’s having a secret affair with the mayor.
 They may end up accusing the mayor himself of being the murderer and trying to cover up his actions, perhaps by making it look like a werewolf attack and calling in outside help.

 This is something you can refute immediately by having an alibi for the mayor that the mayor himself does not bring up.
 For example, a guard might say, “But the mayor was drinking with us at the tavern.
-Must have been 15 people saw him there all night.”
-These kind of things can help defuse the situation and let your players know how badly they got things wrong.
+Must have been 15 people who saw him there all night.”
+These kinds of things can help defuse the situation and let your players know how badly they got things wrong.
 Players will often surprise you and very quickly go off the rails on any adventure.